 - 1 beaten egg

-- 1 cup fresh cranberries, coarsely chopped plus handful more for the tops of muffins
+- 1 cup fresh cranberries, coarsely chopped plus handful more for topping muffins

 - Preheat oven to 400 degrees F. Grease muffin cups or line muffin cups with liners.
-In a small bowl, combine 2 Tbsp sugar with coarsely chopped cranberries.
+In a small bowl, combine 2 tablespoons of sugar with coarsely chopped cranberries.

 - In a medium bowl, combine flour, remaining sugar, baking powder, and salt.
 Make a well in the center of the dry ingredients.